Bets against pound, hedging costs escalate on Scotland nerves

 SKITTISH ON SCOTLAND

 Sterling was also down more than 1 percent against the euro.
-The single currency hit a 3-1/2-week high of 80.37 pence, before retreating to 80.17 pence EURGBP=D4.
+The single currency hit a 3-1/2-week high of 80.37 pence, before retreating to 80.17 pence.

 Until early August most investors were bullish about the pound, given solid UK economic data and expectations that the Bank of England would be the first major central bank to lift interest rates from record lows.

-But those expectations were pushed back on Monday to the second quarter of 2015 GBPOIS=ICAP, with analysts citing uncertainty around Scotland.
+But those expectations were pushed back on Monday to the second quarter of 2015, with analysts citing uncertainty around Scotland.

 One-month euro/sterling risk reversals, which flipped to show a bias for sterling weakness against the euro last week were also showing a greater skew for further pound losses and euro gains.

-To put that into perspective, the moves came despite the fact that the euro EUR= has been under pressure since the European Central Bank cut rates to new record lows and launched a large-scale asset purchase program last week.
+To put that into perspective, the moves came despite the fact that the euro has been under pressure since the European Central Bank cut rates to new record lows and launched a large-scale asset purchase programme last week.

 (Editing by Louise Ireland)